minerric/BitcoinGreen/README.md

 ## BLTG
-Shell script to install a BLTG Masternode on a Linux server running Ubuntu 16.04.
-Use it on your own risk.
+Shell script to install a BLTG Masternode on a Linux server running Ubuntu 18.04.
+Use it at your own risk.

 ***